robertoatallah/capstone_project/README.md

 ## Introduction

-Renal cell carcinoma (RCC) is the most common type of kidney cancer, accounting for approximately 90% of all kidney cancer cases.
-Despite advances in diagnosis and treatment, RCC still poses a significant health threat, with a 5-year survival rate of less than 10% for advanced stage disease.
-In recent years, non-coding RNAs (ncRNAs) have emerged as important regulators of gene expression and have been implicated in the pathogenesis of various cancers, including RCC.
-Among ncRNAs, long non-coding RNAs (lncRNAs) have garnered particular interest due to their involvement in numerous biological processes, such as cell differentiation, proliferation, and apoptosis.
-Furthermore, lncRNAs have been shown to play a critical role in the development and progression of RCC.
+Renal cell carcinoma (RCC) is the most common type of kidney cancer, accounting for approximately 90% of all kidney cancer cases (Hsieh et al., 2017).
+Despite advances in diagnosis and treatment, RCC still poses a significant health threat, with a 5-year survival rate of less than 10% for advanced stage disease (Hsieh et al., 2017).
+In recent years, non-coding RNAs (ncRNAs) have emerged as important regulators of gene expression and have been implicated in the pathogenesis of various cancers, including RCC (Slack & Chinnaiyan, 2019).
+Among ncRNAs, long non-coding RNAs (lncRNAs) have garnered particular interest due to their involvement in numerous biological processes, such as cell differentiation, proliferation, and apoptosis (Kung et al., 2013).
+Furthermore, lncRNAs are the ncRNAs that are over 200 bp in length and have been shown to play a critical role in the development and progression of RCC, thus they can be targeted for the treatment of the cancer (Haiyan et al., 2021).

-Recently, competing endogenous RNA (ceRNA) networks have been proposed as a novel regulatory mechanism involving lncRNAs, microRNAs (miRNAs), and messenger RNAs (mRNAs).
+Recently, competing endogenous RNA (ceRNA) networks have been proposed as a novel regulatory mechanism involving lncRNAs, microRNAs (miRNAs), and messenger RNAs (mRNAs) (Ala, 2020).
 In ceRNA networks, lncRNAs can act as sponges for miRNAs, thereby regulating the expression of downstream target mRNAs.
-Dysregulation of ceRNA networks has been implicated in various diseases, including cancer.
+Dysregulation of ceRNA networks has been implicated in various diseases, including cancer, like for example in the research conducted by (Shen et al., 2022) where the dysfunction of the ceRNA network of the tumor suppressor miR-637 led to clear cell renal cell carcinoma (ccRCC) development and prognosis.

-In this study, I aimed to comprehensively analyze the lncRNA-miRNA-mRNA ceRNA network in human RCC.
-I integrated data from multiple sources to construct a ceRNA network and performed functional enrichment analysis to identify key biological pathways and processes involved in RCC.
-Our findings may provide insights into the molecular mechanisms underlying RCC and potential therapeutic targets for this deadly disease.
+In this study, I aimed to comprehensively analyze the lncRNA-miRNA-mRNA ceRNA network in human RCC, by using bioinformatics analyses of public datasets.
+Firstly, this study applied Gene Expression Omnibus (GEO) database for obtaining the RCC-related lncRNA, mRNA and miRNA expression data.
+Therefore the DEGs (Differentially expressed genes), DEMs (Differentially expressed miRNAs) and DELs (Differentially expressed lncRNAs) were obtained.
+Then I used the DEGs to perform functional enrichment analysis to identify key biological pathways and processes involved in RCC.
+Cytoscape was further utilized to construct a lncRNA-miRNA-mRNA network, followed by the construction of a PPI network to finally come up with key genes expressed differently in RCC.
+The findings may provide insights into the molecular mechanisms underlying RCC and potential therapeutic targets for this deadly disease.

 This is the flow diagram of the work that has been done.